easton-curtis/secure-file-storage/README.md

 # Secure File Storage

-This is a simple program that allows the user to easily encrypt and decrypt raw data of a file.
+This is a simple program that allows the user to easily encrypt and decrypt raw data of a file and runs in the command line.

 ## Usage